tefi-anbessa/test_bench/docs/DEVELOPER_NOTES.md

    - Get approval for each feature before moving forward
    - Keep pull requests and changes small and focused

-4. **Current Focus**:
+4. **Focus**:
-   - Application functionality is the current priority
+   - Application functionality is always the priority
-   - Fancy features should be deferred until core functionality is stable
+   - Format and presentation should be deferred until core functionality is stable
    - Avoid premature optimization or over-engineering

 5. **Code Review Guidelines**:
    - Question any added complexity
    - Challenge features that weren't explicitly requested
-   - Prefer simple, maintainable solutions over clever ones
+   - Prefer simple, maintainable solutions over complex ones

 ## Implementation